liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/database-tutorials/cassandra/amazon-keyspaces-cassandra.md

 ---
-title: Apache Cassandra
+title: Amazon Keyspaces
 ---

-# Using Liquibase with Cassandra
+# Using Liquibase with Amazon Keyspaces (for Apache Cassandra)

-<small>Verified on: December 7, 2023</small>

-[Apache Cassandra](https://cassandra.apache.org/doc/latest/architecture/overview.html) is an open source, distributed, NoSQL database.
-It presents a partitioned wide column storage model with consistent semantics.
+[Amazon Keyspaces (for Apache Cassandra)](https://aws.amazon.com/keyspaces/) is a scalable, highly available, and managed Apache Cassandra–compatible database service.

-For more information, see the [Apache Cassandra](https://cassandra.apache.org) page.
+For more information, see the [Apache Cassandra Getting Started](https://aws.amazon.com/keyspaces/getting-started/) page.

 ## Supported database versions

 The extension's JDBC wrapper uses the Java Driver for Apache Cassandra® 4.4.0 or greater which is designed for

-* Apache Cassandra® 2.1+
+* Amazon Keyspaces (Apache Cassandra 3.11.2)

 It will throw "unsupported feature" exceptions if used against an older version of Cassandra cluster.